ntn888/ntn888.github.io/content/blog/llama-howto.md

 n-gpu-layers: anything above 35
 n_ctx: 8000
 ```
+The `n-gpu-layers` is a parameter you get when loading the GGUF models; which can scale between the GPU and CPU as you see fit!
+So using this parameter you can select, for example, 32 out of the 35 (the max for our `zephyr-7b-beta` model) to be offloaded to the GPU by selecting 32 here.

 Finally press load.
 This will take some time.
 Then goto `Parameters` tab.
 Under `Generation`: